tombrereton/umami-azure/README.md

 but this also means they are slow to load the first time if they have been inactive for a while.
 So if it's taking a while to load, don't panic :smile: Give it 10-20 seconds to spin up and then you can sign in.

+# Azure Resources
+The Bicep files deploy the following main resources:
+- Azure Container App
+- MySql Server and Database

+It also deploys the supporting resources for the Azure Container App:
+- Container App Environment
+- Log Analytics Workspace

 # Log into Umami

 Follow the [official Umami documentation](https://umami.is/docs/login) from the `Login` stage!